-Australia is notorious around the world for being one of the most expensive travel destinations and Sydney, the countries biggest city, is no exception to this.
+Australia is notorious around the world for being one of the most expensive travel destinations and Sydney, Australia’s biggest city, is no doubt the most expensive of them all.

-For those travelling on a budget it can be quite a turn off finding out how expensive Sydney can be.
-However with the right mix of paid and free (or really cheap) activities, you’ll be able to visit Sydney without busting the budget.
+For those travelling on a budget it can be quite a turn off finding out how expensive Sydney really can be.
+However, with the right mix of paid and free (or really cheap) activities, you’ll be able to visit Sydney without busting the budget.

-Here is my list of best free things to do in Sydney and I’ve added a few extra money saving tips specific to Sydney at the end too.
+Don’t skip out on one of the most beautiful cities in the world (modest local speaking!).
+Check out my list of best free things to do in Sydney below.
+And as a bonus, I’ve added a few extra money saving tips specific to Sydney at the end too.

 Free Things to Do in Sydney

 1. Take a walk around the outside and up the stairs of the Sydney Opera House.

 2. Browse through the free modern and contemporary art exhibits at the Art Gallery of NSW.

 3. Enjoy the harbour views from the North Head Lookout.

 4. Explore the expansive Centennial Parklands and maybe enjoy a picnic.

 5. Take in a bit of Sydney history at the Rocks Discovery Museum.